Summer Stars Foundation

 Founding Director of Summer Stars, Donna has been an arts and creativity educator for over thirty five years.
-She is currently Head of Inly School, a co-educational independent day school in Massachusetts for students ages 2 – 14.
+She is currently Head of Inly School, an all gender independent day school in Massachusetts for students ages 2 – 14.
 A member of the Leadership Development faculty for the Creative Education Foundation, she teaches educators and business professionals courses like Creativity in the 21st Century Classroom, Advanced Strategies for Educators, Facilitation through the Arts, Integrating Creativity and Leadership and Team Building.
 Donna recently completed a research project at Dartmouth College on the effects of Creative Thinking on Middle School students.
 She is an adjunct faculty member at Lesley College's national and international M.Ed. program for Creative Arts in Learning.
 She has presented at conferences throughout the United States and in Brazil, China, South Africa and Israel.

 Steve is President of the Board of Trustees of the Summer Stars Foundation.
 He is a working writer, director and producer, and president of Los Angeles-based Custom Productions, Inc. He wrote and directed MGM's Two Weeks starting Sally Field & Ben Chaplin.
 He's produced, show--run and directed network television shows and over 200 commercials and music videos.
 Steve is the author of the world's best-selling cinematography book, How to Shoot Video that Doesn't Suck, based in part on what he learned teaching music video classes at Summer Stars.
 He's past President of the Board of the Westside Waldorf School in Pacific Palisades, CA, a graduate of Brown University, and a life member of the Creative Education Foundation, where he's taught many courses with Donna Luther.